 All prehearing motions must be filed with the Board at least fifteen (15) days prior to the scheduled hearing.
-The Board President shall have the authority to rule on motions that are filed pursuant to this Rule.
+The Board President or Executive Director shall have the authority to rule on motions that are filed pursuant to this Rule.
 The Respondent and the Board counsel will be notified of the ruling on the motion promptly.
-The ruling of the Board President will be entered into the record at the scheduled hearing date.
-Motions for continuances shall be handled pursuant to Rule 6.43.8.
+The ruling of the Board President or Executive Director will be entered into the record at the scheduled hearing date.
+Motions for continuances shall be handled pursuant to Rule 6.43-8.